 The end result.
 “Memorizing” your horse’s typical manure can alert you to digestive issues.

 - Now your horse’s meal enters the hindgut – which is the cecum, the large colon, the small colon, and the rectum.
 Starting with the cecum, which is basically a blind sac with one opening.
 Everything that enters must also exit there.
 While your horse’s meal is in the cecum, it’s blended around and digested by the microbes that live there.
 These microbes break down the fiber of your horse’s meal, freeing up some more nutrients for your horse.
 The microbes, in turn, get a nice house to live in.
 The single opening of the cecum is a definite location for obstructions and blockages.

 Know how to listen for your horse’s gut sounds.
 Do this daily to memorize what’s normal for him!

-Clearly this is not normal - diarrhea is a major problem and can cause other horrible things, like dehydration.
-It can also be contagious (think Potomac Horse Fever, salmonella, etc.)
+Clearly, this is not normal – diarrhea is a major problem and can cause other horrible things, like dehydration.
+It can also be contagious, as with Potomac Horse Fever, salmonella, etc.

 The best thing you can do for your horse is to notice and memorize his routine.

 - Notice your horse’s eating and drinking habits, his manure and urine output, and his behavior can speak volumes about what is going on inside.
 Always involve your veterinarian in your horse’s health, even if you think it’s something totally minor.